zama-ai/concrete-ml/docs/developer-guide/onnx_pipeline.md

 ## Inspecting the ONNX models

-In order to better understand how Concrete-ML works under the hood, it is possible to access each model in their ONNX format and then either either print it or visualize it by importing the associated file in [Netron](https://netron.app).
+In order to better understand how Concrete-ML works under the hood, it is possible to access each model in their ONNX format and then either print it or visualize it by importing the associated file in [Netron](https://netron.app).
 For example, with `LogisticRegression`:

 ```python
 import onnx